 Comrades - Bech has lost her whole family; it would seem that she has no connections left.
 Yet wherever she goes she bonds fiercely to her comrades, no matter how reticent.
 They are what drives her, what she fights for, and she would have it no other way.

-Morale - Bech has suffered terrible losses in her life: her family, her friends, her lover, and nearly her life.
-She knows the value that Morale can have on soldiers - to keep them going, or to grind them down senselessly - and so she strives to keep their morale high.
+Morale - Bech has suffered terrible losses in her life: her family, her friends and nearly her life.
+She knows the value that Morale can have on soldiers - to keep them going, or to grind them down senselessly - and so she strives to keep their spirits high.

 OBLIGATION - 5

 Dutybound - Bech was saved from near-death by the Rebel Alliance.
 She was armed by them, given the gear she needed to avenge her loss and provided with the resources needed to go forward in her self-appointed quest.
 She is bound to serve them until she has repaid that debt, no matter her own wishes.
 This can mean more often than not, though, that her own goals are stymied by local Alliance commanders.

 Compassion - Bech always keeps the needs of others at the forefront of her mind, whether bucking up her friends in their downtime with an impromptu game of landing pad football or leading the charge on an Imperial bunker.
 She will always give her last ration pack to a hungry friend, take another trooper's watch if they need the rest, or her last stimpack if another's injuries were greater.
 If it means another being does not have to endure what she has, she will gladly make the sacrifice.

 Hatred - The Galaxy is full of beings who are cruel, corrupt, murderous and worse.
 Bech has boundless compassion for those who have suffered, but for those who inflict the suffering it must be returned in full, with interest.
 Bech must be careful to mediate this, lest she fall to a Dark Side of which she is only vaguely aware.